simonswain/straw/README.md

 ```

 If no options are provide, or redis is not provided, the default shown
-above will be used/
+above will be used.

-If StatsD is provided, all node inputs and outputs (summed, and by
+If StatsD is provided, all node inputs and outputs (summed, and split
-name) will be counted using `node-statsd` `increment()`, using the
+out by key) will be counted with `node-statsd.increment()`, using the
 node's key as the identifier.

 If you provide a prefix, it will be prepended to the nodes's key so
-you can namespace your stats.
+you can namespace your stats across multiple Topologies.

 ## Nodes